Rachel M. Gillum, Ph. D.

 About Rachel M. Gillum, Ph.D.

-Having worked alongside former Secretary of State Condoleezza Rice, former National Security Advisor Stephen Hadley and former Secretary of Defense Robert Gates at the strategic consulting firm RiceHadleyGates LLC, Rachel has experience assisting CEOs and senior executives from Fortune 50 companies to early stage startups in meeting key strategic challenges.
+Having worked alongside former Secretary of State Condoleezza Rice, former National Security Advisor Stephen Hadley and former Secretary of Defense Robert Gates at the strategic consulting firm RiceHadleyGatesManuel LLC, Rachel has experience assisting CEOs and senior executives from Fortune 50 companies to early stage startups in meeting key strategic challenges.
 Rachel led the firm's portfolio of technology and venture capital companies as Senior Director of the Silicon Valley Office.
-Her deep global experience stems from her time working as an intelligence analyst in the U.S. government as well as her experience teaching and conducting research in International Relations at Stanford University.
+Her deep global experience stems from her time working as an intelligence analyst within the U.S. government as well as her experience teaching and leading major research projects in International Relations at Stanford University.

 Rachel is passionate about paving the way for the next generation of diverse leaders.
 She is the co-founder and former co-director of Truman National Security Project’s diversity initiative, aimed at supporting and advancing underrepresented minorities in the international security profession.
-She is also an Advisory Committee Member for the Ralph Bunche Summer Institute, a program at Duke University aimed to increase diversity within the Political Science discipline by providing a pipeline to graduate school and the professorate for under-represented minority students.
+She was formerly an Advisory Committee Member for the Ralph Bunche Summer Institute, a program at Duke University aimed to increase diversity within the Political Science discipline by providing a pipeline to graduate school and the professorate for under-represented minority students.